MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

   observe and follow different CNAMEs to different CDNs.
-  Clients may thus find that the A and AAAA responses do not correspond to the TargetName in the HTTPS response, and will need to perform additional queries to retrieve its IP addresses.
+  Clients may thus find that the A and AAAA responses do not correspond to the TargetName in the HTTPS response, and will need to perform additional queries to retrieve the correct IP addresses.
   Including ipv6hint and ipv4hint will reduce the performance impact of this case.